 When you are born and your teeth have not yet emerged, fluoride from water, food, and supplements, strengthens your tooth enamel.
 This, in turn, makes it easier for your teeth to fight off decay.
 This is a systemic benefit of fluoride.

 Once your teeth have emerged, fluoride helps remineralize tooth enamel that has weakened the tooth, to some degree it can reverse damage done to teeth.
 Dr. Young’s conservative approach will often include fluoride help those that have a high risk of tooth decay.
-Ask Dr. Young if fluoride can help you.
+Ask Dr. Young if fluoride can help you by contacting our practice

 Why should I get a professional fluoride treatment?

 A professional fluoride treatment is a great way to help combat cavities.
 Some people are more susceptible to cavities and could really benefit from professional fluoride treatments.
 Cavities may be more common due to:

 Not going to the dentist regularly